-- The Applicants have submitted revised drawings showing the driveways to the front of the new houses as capable of accommodating 2 No. cars each, in accordance with the car parking standards established by Table 8.2.3 of the Development Plan 2016-2022. - The report from the Transportation Section includes a recommendation to require further modifications, but the response to this Item is deemed acceptable, as the proposed layout would be workable in a domestic context.
+- The applicants have submitted updated drawings showing the driveways to the front of the new houses as capable of accommodating 2 No. cars each, in accordance with the car parking standards established by Table 8.2.3 of the County Development Plan. - The report from the Transportation Section includes a recommendation to require further modifications. - The response to this Item is considered acceptable, as it is deemed workable in a domestic context.

 Re.
-Item 4: Vehicular Movements
+Item 5 (Vehicular Movement Analysis)

-- The Applicants have submitted an analysis of vehicular movements in and out the parking areas for each of the houses (2 No. parking spaces per house). - The information submitted shows that access / egress to each of the properties can be done in an adequately safe manner. - The report from the Transportation Section includes a recommendation to require further modifications, but the response to this Item is deemed acceptable, as the proposed layout would be workable in a domestic context.
+- The applicants have submitted an auto-tracking analysis of vehicular movements in and out of the parking areas for each of the houses (2 No. parking spaces per house). - The report from the Transportation Section includes a recommendation to require further modifications. - The response to this Item is considered acceptable, as it is deemed workable in a domestic context.